nge-layy/securewatch-soc/docs/phase-02/architecture.md

 |---|---|---|---|---|---|
 | SSH | TCP | 127.0.0.1 | 2222 | (guest NAT IP) | 22 |

-Binding the host side to `127.0.0.1` (rather than `0.0.0.0`) ensures the forwarded port is only reachable from the host machine itself — not from other devices on the home network — reinforcing the same isolation principle established in Phase 1.
+By setting the host IP to `127.0.0.1`, the forwarded SSH port can only be accessed from my Windows computer.
+Other devices on my home network cannot connect to it, which helps keep the virtual machine isolated and follows the security approach established in Phase 1.

 ## SSH Session Establishment (Detailed)